 from Wikimedia Commons

-Today would have been Margrethe Mather's 128 birthday.
+Today would have been Margrethe Mather's 132nd birthday.
 She died in obscurity on Christmas Day, 1952.
 Her contributions to photography, however, should not be obscured by the passage of time.
-Not only was she a truly creative, free thinking photographer, her influence on Edward Weston (arguable one of the most important photographers of the 20th century) was profound.
+Not only was she a truly creative, free thinking photographer, her influence on Edward Weston (arguably one of the most important photographers of the 20th century) was profound.
 Weston called her "the first important person in my life."

 If you have never heard of Margrethe Mather, I highly recommend reading Beth Warren's Margrethe Mather and Edward Weston: A Passionate Collaboration.

 Even if we do not realize it, Margrethe and Edward's influence is in our photography today!